Background pattern

 • Apply Ledaga immediately after removing it from the refrigerator or within 30 minutes.

-• Keep Ledaga out of the reach of children and from contact with food, storing it in the box inside the plastic bag.
+• Keep Ledaga out of the reach of children and away from contact with food, storing it in the box inside the plastic bag.

 If you use more Ledaga than you should

-If you forgot to use Ledaga
+If you forget to use Ledaga

-If you interrupt treatment with Ledaga
+If you stop using Ledaga

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

 • Swelling of the lips, face, throat, or tongue.